-These simulations indicate that a comparison error budget matching closely the TROPOMI optimal target accuracy of 25% can be obtained by when adding $NO_2$ and aerosol profile information to the airborne mapping observations, which constrains the investigated accuracy to within 28%.
-In addition to $NO_2$ , our study also addresses the measurements of $SO_2$ emissions from power plants in the Jiu Valley, as well as a urban hotspot of $H_2CO$ in the center of Bucharest.
-For these two species, we conclude that the best validation strategy would consist in deploying ground-based measurement systems at well identified locations.
+TROPOMI tropospheric $NO_2$ product using airborne measurements.
+These simulations indicate that we can closely approach the TROPOMI optimal target accuracy of 25% by adding $NO_2$ and aerosol profile information to the airborne mapping observations, which constrains the investigated accuracy to within 28%.
+In addition to $NO_2$ , we also measured significant amounts of $SO_2$ in the Jiu Valley, as well as a hotspot of $H_2CO$ in the center of Bucharest.
+For these two species, we conclude that the

+20 best validation strategy would consist in deploying ground-based measurement systems at key locations which the AROMAT observations help identify.

-Introduction
+1 Introduction